tomolt/fcalc/README.md

 # fcalc
-**a basic, fully self-contained one-function calculator, released into the public domain.**
+**a basic calculator, fully contained within a single function, released into the public domain.**

 ## Features
 - Contained in a single C function